codalogic/exodep/README.md

     hosting gitlab    # This is a comment
     $var   # This is NOT a comment (will be assigned to the variable)

-## include

-A dependency may be dependent on other files specified in other exodep configuarion files.
-These dependencies can be specified using the `include` command.
-The same exodep configuration file can be `include`d in multiple configuration files.
-Its contents are only processed the first time it is `include`d.

-Example:

-    include other-library.exodep

 ## uritemplate

 The URI template is used to map the files mentioned in the `get` commands